jwang280/WebScraping_Wrangling_DataVisualization/README.md

 # WebScraping Data Wrangling and Visualization
 Web scraping, data wrangling and visualization on photowarehouse.co.nz to analyse DSLR cameras and lens data.

-API requesting data wrangling and visualization on MetService NZ to analyse weather conditions in different aspects.
+API data extraction, wrangling and visualization on MetService NZ to analyse weather conditions in different aspects.

-Both projects are done in R and Julia programming languages in Jupyter Notebook application.
+Both projects are implemented in R and Julia programming languages in Jupyter Notebook application.